Your Local School Air Conditioning Installers & Servicing

 Air conditioning within school and educational buildings is no longer a luxury, but is increasingly seen as essential to the learning environment.

-The World Health Organisation states that the optimum comfort zone is between 18 – 24 ºC.
-Above or below this temperature will start to have a negative effect on almost all learning establishments.
 With our design experience and latest school air conditioning units, you can maintain a steady and comfortable temperature to keep your pupils and staff more focused on the task at hand….. and less prone to illness.
 We can include advanced multi-stage filters within our air conditioning units that remove particles such as dust, pollen, pollution and bacteria from the air and provide a clean fresh atmosphere that helps relieve the symptoms of hay fever, asthma, and reduce the spread of air-borne viruses.

 Most school air conditioning systems consist of outdoor ‘condenser’ units and indoor ‘air handling’ units.
 The indoor unit distributes cold, warm or humidified air to the designated area.
 These are connected to the outdoor condensing units with pipes through which coolant circulates.

 - Variable Refrigerant Flow (VRF) or Variable Refrigerant Velocity (VRV): These school air conditioning systems are typically more suitable for larger school or college complexes.
 They have one or more condensing units which supply a multiple of indoor units.

 - Multi split: Air conditioning for smaller classrooms or school offices, this comprises a single outdoor unit supplying up to four indoor systems

 - Wall mounted: Air conditioning systems are ideal for most one-off or single classroom requirements.
 This is what we find the popular solution for school air conditioning.
 They are mass produced and cheaper to buy.
 They are quick and easy to install and can be installed piecemeal as funds become available.